The Good Husband of Zebra Drive

 The Good Husband of Zebra Drive is the eighth in The No. 1 Ladies' Detective Agency series of novels by Alexander McCall Smith, set in Gaborone, Botswana, and featuring the Motswana protagonist Precious Ramotswe.

 Grace Makutsi is promoted to associate detective and handles a case herself.
 Mma Ramotswe helps the hospital in Mochudi deal with a string of mysterious patient deaths.
 Her husband wants to try his hand at detection, and with his usual style, he does.
 Charlie, the apprentice, decides to quit and run a taxi service.

 This novel was well received by several reviewers.
-One felt this novel to be a bit repetious.
-Others found the "outpouring of mercy" to shed a new light on the characters, "tidbits of quiet wisdom sprinkled throughout" the novel are a major part of the novel's appeal, and that this novel, like the earlier ones, "resonate[s] with poignancy, wisdom, and wit".
+One felt this novel to be a bit repetitious.
+Others found the "outpouring of mercy" to shed new light on the characters, "tidbits of quiet wisdom sprinkled throughout" the novel are a major part of the novel's appeal, and that this novel, like the earlier ones, "resonate[s] with poignancy, wisdom, and wit".
 The novel entered the US best-seller list, from Publishers Weekly.